 Mix these two ingredients together and make sure there are no lumps within the mix.
 Once it’s done apply the mask all over the hair and scalp.
 This mix will cause your scalp to tingle which shows that the mix is working.
 Put a shower cap over your head while the mixture is in your hair for 10-15 minutes then shampoo it out.

 This is my staple leave in and if I don’t have any other oils mention I at least mix in aloe vera juice and water.
-This diy spray has made my hair extremely soft and easy to work through tangles.
-If my hair even feels tangled I make sure to spray this leave in first because usually my hair is dehydrated when it’s tangled.
+This DIY spray has made my hair extremely soft and easy to work through tangles.
+If my hair even feels tangled I make sure to spray this leave in first because usually, my hair is dehydrated when it’s tangled.
 Mix this together in a spray bottle and begin to spray your hair.
-I usually spray my scalp and the ends of my hair before drying and i have notice it’s being easier to detangle, softer and smoother experience.
+I usually spray my scalp and the ends of my hair before drying and I have noticed it’s being easier to detangle, softer and smoother experience.

 Have you tried aloe vera juice in your hair care regimen?
 What other products have you tried that has worked for you?